ASHP Accredited

 PGY2 Critical Care Residency Director

-Nicole Kovacic Scherrer, Pharm.D., BCCCP graduated from the University of Pittsburgh, School of Pharmacy in 2013.
+Nicole Kovacic Scherrer, Pharm.D., BCCP graduated from the University of Pittsburgh, School of Pharmacy in 2013.
 Upon graduating, she completed a PGY1 Residency at Temple University Hospital followed by a Critical Care PGY2 at Maine Medical Center.
 Nicole currently resides on staff as the Medical ICU Clinical Pharmacy Specialist.
+She serves on the Board of Directors for the Society of Critical Care Medicine Carolinas/Virginias Chapter.

 Contact: Nicole.Kovacic-Scherrer@wvumedicine.org